Valdezin/MultiMAN-Lite/README.md

 6) Create a file called config.json and copy the contents of config.json.example and populate it with your Discord Token and preferred prefix

 7) Run by typing `node index.js`

+# Feature Requests

+You may submit an issue or email at ops@vldz.ga

+# For Enhancements/Code Cleanup/Feature Addition

+Simply open a pull request and I'll approve it if I see it as a great addition